Whether you’re into action, adventure or travel photography, here is what you need to know on how to create awesome

 Tip 5 – Experiment with the Settings

-There are countless places to put a GoPro, things to shoot and settings to use.
+There are countless places to put GoPro cameras, things to shoot and settings to use.
 The more familiar you become with the settings on the GoPro, the better your images will be.

-If you’re new to GoPro photography, start with the basics of handheld shots (remembering some of the above tips) then continue to experiment with settings such as time lapse mode, night lapse and photo burst.
+If you’re new to GoPro photography, start with the basics of handheld shots (remembering some of the above tips) then continue to experiment with settings.